satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Relevance of code review systems

 In software development, reviewers are acknowledged implicitly by having their names associated with comments related to a code review.
-Other systems, like Geritt and GitHub explicitly list the reviewers participating in the review process.
+Systems like Geritt and GitHub explicitly list the reviewers participating in the review process.
 An example from Geritt is shown in Figure 5.
-In addition, certain social coding websites (e.g., ohloh.net) analyzes contributions of developers to various projects and assigns “kudos” to indicate the involvement, but not necessarily the proficiency of the developers.
+In addition, certain social coding websites (e.g., ohloh.net) analyze contributions of developers to various projects and assign “kudos” to indicate the involvement of developers, but not necessarily their proficiency.

 Enhancing code review systems for article review